 Nor have there been any other published injury studies on the growing Nike Vaporfly line of shoes or similar shoes now being made by other footwear companies.
-However, there is anecdotal evidence that such footwear may cause injury problems, which is included in a recent overall research summary of all the issues related to the Vaporfly and other thick running shoes with carbon fiber plates by Dr. Borja Muniz-Pardos et al. 42
+However, there is anecdotal evidence that such footwear may cause injury problems, which is included in a recent overall research summary of all the issues related to the Vaporfly and other thick running shoes with carbon fiber plates by Dr. Borja Muniz-Pardos et al. More recently, a formal study indicates bone stress injuries in runners using footwear with a stiff carbon fiber plate.
+These are typical examples of injury studies undertaken long after the underlying footwear products are made available for public use.42